Charity No. 1080279

 The Glaziers’ Trust was founded in 1966 to promote the knowledge, understanding and appreciation of stained glass and other decorative glass, and the restoration and preservation of such glass in places where it may be seen by the public.
 In 2011 the Glaziers’ Trust was incorporated as one of three Company Trusts into the Glaziers Foundation.
 The Glaziers’ Trust continues to act independently.
 It is administered by ten Board members and two special advisors.

-The Glaziers Trust meets four times a year, normally in January, April, July and October, and is pleased to receive applications in support of its three principal objectives.
+The Glaziers Trust meets four times a year, on 10th April, 3rd June and 20th October 2014, and is pleased to receive applications in support of its three principal objectives.

 • The conservation, restoration and protection of historic and important stained glass